temporenc/temporenc/README.rst

 Time zone component (``Z``)
 ---------------------------

 The time zone component (``Z``) always uses 7 bits.
+When a *temporenc* type with a time zone component is used, the date (``D``) and time (``T``) components are stored in UTC.
+This means that implementations *must* convert a date/time value to its UTC equivalent first.
+This ensures that the encoded values can be sorted properly, regardless of their time zone.

-The UTC offset of the time zone (usually written as ±HH:MM) is expressed as the number of 15 minute increments from UTC, with the constant 64 added to it to ensure the value is a positive integer in the range 0–126 (both inclusive).
+*Temporenc* uses UTC offsets (usually written as ±HH:MM) to represent time zone information.
+The UTC offset is expressed as the number of 15 minute increments from UTC, with the constant 64 added to it to produce a positive integer in the range 0–126 (both inclusive), i.e. ``(offset_in_minutes / 15) + 64``.
 The special value 127 means no value is set.

-When a *temporenc* type with a time zone component is used, the date (``D``) and time (``T``) components must be converted to their UTC equivalent, and stored in that form.
-This ensures that the encoded values can be sorted properly, regardless of their time zone.

 Examples:

 ========== ================ ============= =============
-UTC offset UTC offset       Encoded value Encoded value
-           (15m increments) (decimal)     (bits)
+Offset     Offset           Encoded value Encoded value (±hh:mm)   (15m increments) (decimal)     (bits)
 ========== ================ ============= =============
 +00:00     0                64            ``1000000``
 +01:00     4                68            ``1000100``